rolancon/confetti/README.md

 ### Document stores

 Document stores have more deeply nested structures.
-To support them use a section header: a section header consists of a pair of square brackets (_[ ]_).
-In between the square brackets you specific the path from one key to the next key, separated by dots (_._).
+To support them use a _section header_: a section header consists of a pair of square brackets (_[ ]_).
+In between the square brackets you specific the path from one key to the next key, separated by dots **.**.
 Under the section header you specify the key-value that is nested in the key path.

     [key1.key2]
     key3 = value-a
     key4 = value-b

 So in the above section, we actually have two separate paths: _key1.key2.key3_ and _key1.key2.key4_.
 These paths are actually nested couplets, from one key (_key1_) to the next one (_key2_) which functions as its value, but also as the key for the next couplet (_key2.key3_).
 The final couplet is then a regular key-value pair.

+To model _trees_ in the data, which consists of a root nodes, nested nodes and terminal leaves, use a relative path in a subsidiary section header below the main section header.
+The subsidiary section header starts with a dot **.** to indicate this is a relative path to the previous absolute path.
+For example, to turn key3 and key4 in the previous example in sibling nodes from root key1.key2 containing their own nodes:

+    [key1.key2]

+    [.key3]
+    key5 = value-a

+    [.key4]
+    key6 = value-b

+In this example, the root is key1, which is extended with key2, together forming the absolute path key1.key2, which then branches into nodes key3 and key4, indicated with a relative path, which both contains their own nodes (resp. key5 and key6) and terminal leaves (resp. value-a and value-b).

 ### Relational databases